Helping you find the medical supplies you need

 Free Standing Trapeze

-Helps patients change positions in bed and transfer from bed to chair with minimal assistance.
+These help patients change positions in bed and transfer from bed to chair with minimal assistance.
 A wide range of height adjustments and hand bar positions maximize patient accessibility.
-Same design as a bed mounted trapeze but a free standing has a base that allows for the trapeze to be placed in other locations other than a bed.
+They use the same design as a bed mounted trapeze but have a free standing base that allows for the trapeze to be used away from a bed.
 In many occasions a free standing trapeze can be converted to a bed mounted unit with little trouble.

-An assistive device that allows patients in hospitals and nursing homes and those receiving home health care to be transferred between a bed and a chair or other similar resting places, using hydraulic power.
+A device that allows patients in hospitals, nursing homes and those receiving home health care to be transferred between a bed and a chair, using hydraulic power.
 A hoyer lift uses a sling that attaches to a boom arm to move the patient.
-The sling lift has several advantages, in that it allows patients who would otherwise be too heavy to be lifted to be transferred more easily, it decreases the load on the care givers and allows a reduced number of nursing staff members to move a patient, and it reduces the chances of orthopedic injury from lifting among nursing staff members.
+The sling lift has several advantages: it allows heavier patients to be lifted easily decreasing the load on care givers, it allows a reduced number of nursing staff members to move a patient, and it reduces the chances of orthopedic injury from lifting among nursing staff members.
 The sling based system also reduces the chance of dropping a patient during transfers.
-The lifts can come in manual and electric set ups.
+The lifts come in manual and electric set ups.
 The basic function of the unit is not changed by the use of electricity.
-Using electricity makes the lift that much easier for the family or care givers to use.
+Electricity simply makes the lift easier for family or care givers to use.

 Due to changes in Medicare regulations, we cannot bill for beds or accessories.
 We can, however, bill private insurance for items.